-After the advent of the Chinese platform, even the dominant actor in social media (Meta) is transforming itself into a sort of digital mass media, in which the reactions of hordes of anonymous users, processed by machine learning, guide the selection of our contents.
+After the advent of the Chinese platform, even the dominant player in social media (Meta) is transforming into a sort of digital mass media, in which the reactions of hordes of anonymous users, processed by machine learning, guide the selection of our contents.
 Our experience.
 Our purchasing choices.
 Virtually everything.

 Social network at sunset by will and by necessity